billybobily/BlackList/README.md

 Check your current group:
 - `/blcheck` - Scan your party or raid for blacklisted players

+Show blacklist information:
+- `/blinfo` - Display information about your blacklist and realm-sharing status

 **Using the UI:**

 You can also manage your blacklist through the interface: